Hi, what do you want to do?

 A "Boring" Lesson in Geography

 Young geographers will enjoy this entertaining lesson on maps.
-You choose ten of the unusual town names that your young scholars found and provide activities that challenge your charges to apply their newfound geography skills.
-A...
+You choose ten of the unusual town names that your learners found and provide activities that challenge your charges to apply their newfound geography skills.
+A worthwhile...

 Curated OER